Study Data Specifications

 If an activity has more than one required activity instance related, then one row will be available for each activity instance related to the activity.

-Independent of the colours, it is advisable to check all content for a study to make sure that all needs are covered.
+Independent of the state or actions, it is advisable to check all content for a study to make sure that all needs are covered.

 # Rules for populating activity instance relations